About the Foundation

 The Foundation also sponsors the annual Lamplighter Awards Banquet to honor educators and the students whose lives the educators have touched.
 All proceeds from this event benefit the Foundation's Great Rewards for Great Ideas Program, the Campus Initiative Grant Program, and the John W. Harrison, Jr. Academic Field Trip Grant Program.

-Since May 1996, the Foundation has funded 728 grants through the Great Rewards for Great Ideas Program, returning $795,468.74 to Longview ISD classrooms, enabling innovative teachers, counselors, librarians, and nurses to create new educational programs or to enhance existing ones so that they can provide the best instruction possible to all students.
-These grants have funded programs and projects for students of all ability levels and in a variety of disciplines.
-In addition to strengthening academics, the grants have also funded projects in music, art, technology, character education, health and physical education, guidance and counseling, and STEAM and STEM education.
+Since 1996, the Great Rewards for Great Ideas Grant Program has funded 782 grants, returning $848,170.10 to LISD’s classrooms and enabling innovative teachers, counselors, librarians, and nurses to create new educational programs or to enhance existing ones so that they can provide the best instruction possible to all students.
+These grants have funded programs and projects for students of all ability levels in a variety of disciplines.
+In addition to strengthening academics, the grants have also funded projects in music, art, technology, character education, health and physical education, guidance and counseling, gifted and talented education, career education, and STEM and STEAM education.

 The Longview ISD Foundation also offers continuing education scholarships to Longview ISD educators who wish to remain in the classroom and provide direct services to students.
 The Foundation especially wants to help educators who are pursuing advanced degrees and certification in critical teaching shortage areas, such as bilingual education, science, and math.
 The Foundation also wants to help educators who are teaching in the district's STEM and STEAM education programs.

 The Longview ISD Foundation also offers college and technical school scholarships to Longview High School seniors, awarding five to eight $1,000 scholarship per year through the Foundation's Lobo Memorial Scholarship Fund.
-The Foundation has awarded a total of $171,000 in scholarships, proudly helping students continue their education and success.
+The Foundation has awarded a total of $203,000.00 in scholarships, proudly helping students continue their education and success.